Ford GT40: Mk II

-The Mk II was rebuilt separately by both Holman Moody and Shelby American to handle the 7.0-liter FE (427 ci) engine from the Ford Galaxie, used in NASCAR at the time and modified for road course use.
-The car's chassis was similar to the British-built Mk I chassis, but it and other parts of the car had to be redesigned and modified by Holman Moody to accommodate the larger and heavier 427 engine.
-A new Kar Kraft-built four-speed gearbox replaced the ZF five-speed used in the Mk I. This car is sometimes called the Ford Mk II.
+The Mk I design was altered separately by both Holman Moody and Shelby American to handle the much larger highly modified 427 cuin "big block" Ford FE engine side oiler from the Ford's large family car called Ford Galaxie, used in NASCAR at the time and modified for road course use.
+Referred to retroactively as the Ford Mk II, the car had a new Kar Kraft-built four-speed gearbox (KKL-108 also called a Ford box) in place of the overpowered ZF five-speed (which had already belatedly replaced the over-stressed Colleti in the Mk I) used in the Mk I.

 In 1966, the three teams racing the Mk II (Chris Amon and Bruce McLaren, Denny Hulme and Ken Miles, and Dick Hutcherson and Ronnie Bucknum) dominated Le Mans, taking European audiences by surprise and beating Ferrari to finish 1-2-3 in the standings.
-The Ford GT40 went on to win the race for the next three years.
+Ford GT40 went on to win the Le Mans race for the next three years, but in very different form, as Mk.IV in 1967, and then twice an old Mk.I.